eye-micah/personal/content/blog/macos.md

 They charge extravagant prices for their hardware and have a spotty track record that's only now kind of bouncing back to where it was.

 Despite this, I think macOS has become a pretty usable product for personal desktop use.
 If you need some specific legacy software, sure, go ahead and use Windows.
 If you need Samba shares, USE WINDOWS, PLEASE.
-If you need a more flexible and integrated development environment, or if you don't want to lose out on usability and flexibility, feel free to use desktop Linux.
+If you need a more flexible and integrated development environment, or if you don't want to lose out on flexibility, feel free to use desktop Linux.
 But honestly, for the most part, this shit "just works."